cchurch/api-docs/source/includes/_api_action.md

 Parameter | Data Type | Description
 --------- | --------- | -----------
-device_id | string    | ID of the camera to turn off recording for.
-If this parameter and the 'layout_id' parameter are omitted, all cameras with write access available to the requesting user will be used layout_id | string    | ID of the layout whose cameras will have recording turned off.
+device_id | string    | Id of the camera to turn off recording for.
+If this parameter and the 'layout_id' parameter are omitted, all cameras with write access available to the requesting user will be used layout_id | string    | Id of the layout whose cameras will have recording turned off.
 All cameras in the layout will be affected.
 If this parameter and the 'device_id' parameter are omitted, all cameras with write access available to the requesting user will be used

 ### Error Status Codes